3dcantaloupe/writeUps4CTFs/JustCTF2025.md

 ### Challenge Name: `baby-goes-re`

 Before we begin, I just wanted to admire the layout of the JustCTF website - it's really well done and looks super clean!
-Guess this may be a little biased, since JustCTF 2019 was the first CTF I ever did, and it left a lasting impression on me on a "typical" Jeopardy CTF layout.
+Guess this may be a little biased, since JustCTF 2019 was the first CTF I ever did, and it left a lasting impression on me for a "typical" Jeopardy CTF layout.

 ![Image](JustCTF2025/justCTF_homepage.png)